-1. Prioritization of Transportation Investment in the Planning Area: Respondents were asked to choose the top 3 priorities for the MPO area from the list of improvements in the graph.
+Prioritization of Transportation Investment in the Planning Area: Participants were asked to choose the top 3 priorities for the MPO area from the list of improvements in the graph.
 The higher the percentage the more people voted to for that particular improvement.

 55% of respondents felt that "Implementing Urban Public Transit Service" should be the top priority.
 52% felt that "Improving Pedestrian Infrastructure" should be the second priority while 47% felt that "Improving Roadway Access and Capacity" should be the third priority.

-Figure 30.
-Public Responses for the Three Priorities in the VLMPA, Multiple responses were accepted but each choice could only be chosen once.
+Figure 33.
+Public Responses for the Three Priorities in the MPA